TeohKF/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

       'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-# Purposes of cleaning of the data：
+# Purposes of the cleaning of the data：

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.